eclipseisoffline/eclipsestweakeroo/README.md

 [![Github Badge](https://img.shields.io/badge/github-eclipsestweakeroo-white?logo=github)](https://github.com/eclipseisoffline/eclipsestweakeroo)
 ![GitHub License](https://img.shields.io/github/license/eclipseisoffline/eclipsestweakeroo)

-This mod contains some basic modifications/additions I made to [Tweakeroo](https://modrinth.com/mod/tweakeroo).
+Eclipse's Tweakeroo Additions (often referred to as just Eclipse's Tweakeroo) is a modular utility mod for Minecraft.
+It contains various tweaks and modifications, all of which can be configured and toggled to your liking.
+The mod does little by default, only making the modifications you tell it to make.

+Most of these modules were created just because I needed them at a time, which is why they can be quite random sometimes.
+Still, I hope others may find good use out of them.

+This mod is often used as a companion mod to [Tweakeroo](https://modrinth.com/mod/tweakeroo), but can run fully independent of it as of version `0.6.3-1.21.7`.

-Feel free to report any bugs, or suggest new features, such as tweaks, yeets, or fixes, at the issue tracker.
+Feel free to report any bugs, or suggest new features, at the [issue tracker](https://github.com/eclipseisoffline/eclipsestweakeroo/issues).

 ## License